Transportation Apps: Market Overview

 - Flutter: a software development kit by Google for building cross-platform apps

 How Much Does It Cost To Make a Transport Application

 It is important to take into cognisance that different transportation apps would require different features.
 More so, the more complex the feature, the more hours required, and the more expenses would rise.
+Just like when you want to build an inventory management system it requires a custom solution for each project.
 To build a transportation app with basic features can cost as little as $30,000.
 But keep in mind that such an app would be really stripped down.